 TMJ disorders are generally caused by a combination of problems with the joint, and stress on its surrounding structures.
 Some causes of joint problems include:

-- Arthritis, injury and dislocation of the joint, which can be due to an improperly-aligned bite or joint hyper-mobility (looseness of the jaw).
+- Arthritis, injury and dislocation of the joint, which can be due to a poorly-aligned bite or joint hyper-mobility (looseness of the jaw).

 - Jaw clenching and teeth grinding (also known as bruxism) can put significant stress on the jaw muscles.
 People who clench their teeth during the day and grind their teeth while asleep will often suffer from muscle pain and tightness, as well as damage to the teeth.

 - Poor posture (eg, holding your head forward while looking at your computer screen) can also strain the muscles of your jaw, face and neck.
 The onset of TMD can be gradual or sudden.

 Dental fillings are used to restore worn or damaged teeth and treat tooth decay.
 Since different types of fillings are better for different conditions, your dentist will help you decide which is right for you.
 We work to minimise the need for fillings by helping you prevent future dental problems.

 We offer sophisticated, gentle procedures using state-of-the art materials.
 Fillings are available in tooth-coloured resin or porcelain.

 The simple answer is: not necessarily.
 Due to many factors, impacted and problematic wisdom teeth are becoming more and more frequent.
 Your dentist will advise whether your wisdom teeth are fine the way they are or if they are likely to be problematic.
 If so, extraction may be recommended.
 This can be done in the general dental surgery, under local anaesthetic or under general anaesthetic or under sedation.
 Occasionally a referral to an oral surgeon (a dental specialist) may be required.